 Split testing is an effective way to find out what’s working and what’s not in your email marketing.
 Rather than assuming your customers would prefer one kind of email over another, you can run a split test to find out in a methodical way.

-Email A/B testing is a great tool to use at any time, but it can be especially useful if you want to gain insight on a new campaign or email format.
+A/B testing your emails is a great tool to use at any time, but it can be especially useful if you want to gain insight on a new campaign or email format.
 Before you begin your test, first establish what you are testing and why.

 A few questions that can help guide you at this stage include: